 To be effective, corporate foundation operations must align with the desired societal outcomes.
-This alignment requires companies to assess strategy and innovation alongside operations to craft the right balance of the foundation's design, even though operations provide the support structure for strategy and innovation.
-Every corporate foundation must make the same decisions, yet the resources, assets, and distributions of corporate foundations are each slightly different.
+This alignment requires companies to assess strategy and innovation alongside operations to craft the right balance of the foundation's design,

 Corporate responsibility leaders seek best practices by benchmarking their systems, processes, and procedures against their peers'.
 Corporate foundation leaders' biggest opportunities and challenges are to drive societal impact through the foundation, remain connected to their company, and steer these two separate entities.
 There are four key operational design elements for corporate foundations: governance, finance, staff, and legal practices.